haveanicedaymydear/Assistant-Autogen/readme.md

 ## Setup and Installation

 1.  **Prerequisites:**
+    -   You must have Python 3.11+ installed on your local machine.
     -   You must have an Azure account and an Azure Storage Account.
     -   Create five blob containers within your storage account: source-docs, processed-docs, outputs, final-document, and run-archive